by Sam-SoundGear. Last Updated On February 1st, 2023.

 Audio Technica ATH-M50x vs Beyerdynamic DT 770 Pro

-The ATH-M50x and the Beyerdynamic DT 770 Pro fall in a similar price range.
+The ATH-M50x and the Beyerdynamic DT 770 Pro fall in a similar price range which is under $200.
 However, each of these headphones is different.
 First, the build quality is very different.
 While both are well built and are great for voice over work, the DT770 Pro is the best.
 The earcups are high-quality plastic which feels better than the M50x.
 The comfort of the DT770 Pro is also very good.
 The earcups are big and covered by velour.
 The headband is also good and the clamping force is right.
 The sound of these two headphones is quite similar.
 Both have an emphasis on the bass and treble while the midrange is a little recessed.
 However, the bass of the M50x is a lot more prominent with a lot of power.
 The soundstage and imaging of the DT 770 Pro is the best of the two and probably one of the best closed-back headphones.

 Audio Technica ATH-M50x vs M40x